vincr04/DESeq2_workshop/Instructions.md

 <br/>

 ## 5. Visualising the data

+A large table can be very difficult to read for the human eye.
+Therefore, we have to use graphics to visualise the data.
+Below are just a few examples.

 ### MA-plot
 DESeq2 offers simple commands to visualise the data.
 For example, the `plotMA` function displays *log2FoldChange* over the mean of normalised counts, while highlighting genes with a significant adjusted p-value.